The first step in securing your financial future is to make a plan.

 This goes along with the point above and is the biggest money mistakes to avoid.

 If you have credit card debt and personal loans, you need to get to a place when you are not spending more than you make.

 There is no reason to have consumer debt.

 If you cannot pay for something in cash, then you cannot afford it.

 #9.
 Paying Extra On Your Mortgage When You Have Consumer Debt

 The recent trend is to own your home outright, to get rid of your mortgage.

-Paying the higher interest rate debt first will help you to get to your financial goals quicker.
+When you pay extra on the higher interest rate debt first, it will help you reach your financial goals quicker.

 Make it point to save as much as you can for your retirement.